magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 For the first time, Lucy felt he wasn’t an enemy.
 Not quite a friend either—not the shallow kind she’d known in school—but something more complicated, belonging to the adult world.

-Flat on her bed, Lucy stared at the ceiling, the weight of failure pressing her down.
-But then a strange thought rose, sharp and liberating: If I’ve already fallen, why bother clinging to the rails?

 A laugh escaped her, brittle but real.
-The careful daughter, the diligent employee—both were ruined already.
+Her world was ruined already.
 So why not break the last rule, the one she had always tiptoed around?

 She turned her face into the pillow and whispered, almost daring herself: *I want to find Bella.*